 Travel is as much awe-inspiring as it is challenging and I want to show everyone the real world of travel, both the good and bad sides – and how to use the experience as growth in your travel journey.

-Here I share articles that follow my personal adventures around the world and through my honest, firsthand experiences and hilarious travel stories on this blog – I want to share my stories, advice, wisdom and travel tips with you.
+Here on my travel blog, I write posts that follow my personal adventures around the world and through my honest, firsthand experiences and hilarious travel tales – I want to share my stories, advice, wisdom and travel tips with you.

 I share with you the best ways to; book cheap flights, save thousands on accommodation, volunteer or do help-exchange, how to save & budget for travel, what to pack for travel, how to start your own travel blog, find work online as a freelancer and ways to make money on the road.